dwsJason/d16/README.md

 For FMX I recommend 888, 0% dither, and 256 colors.

-Once you press the button to quatize, a second version of the image appears to the right, quatized down for preview.
+Once you press the button to quantize, a second version of the image appears to the right, quatized down for preview.
 Right click on the second image, and you can choose to save as, multiple formats.